 Languages: English, Spanish and 200 more languages

 In 2014, SAFE in Hunterdon partnered with New Jersey’s two human trafficking agencies, Polaris and Dream Catcher, to collaboratively provide integrated services to victims and survivors of human trafficking.
-SAFE in Hunterdon provides services to victims of human trafficking starting at the age of 3 through the lifespan.
-Victims and survivors of Human Trafficking can access residential programs, 24/7 hotline, child/adolescent counseling services, adult counseling services, and legal advocacy services.
-SAFE in Hunterdon participates in the State-wide software system entitled Shelter Safe Collaborative, which allows for faster shelter placement when a human trafficking victim is in imminent danger.
+SAFE in Hunterdon provides services to victims of human trafficking starting at the age of three through the lifespan.
+Victims and survivors of human trafficking can access residential programs, 24/7 hotline, child/adolescent counseling services, adult counseling services, and legal advocacy services.
+SAFE in Hunterdon participates in the Statewide software system entitled Shelter Safe Collaborative, which allows for faster shelter placement when a human trafficking victim is in imminent danger.
 SAFE in Hunterdon refers human trafficking victims to Dream Catcher, New Jersey’s first mobile human trafficking agency, to provide additional intensive case management services to residential/non-residential clients.
 For more information on Dream Catcher view their brochures here.